 At that time many people were anticipating the imminent return to earth of Jesus Christ (some people still do!) but Fox now understood that Christ had in fact already returned – not in the way people expected, but in a spiritual sense, in the human heart.
 Fox declared that “Christ has come to teach his people himself”.
 There was no need to wait for the “Kingdom of God” to arrive: it was already here, for anyone who wanted it.
 If that were so of course then the whole apparatus of priests, rituals and theological systems which had been built up by the established Churches, whether Catholic or Protestant, were entirely superfluous.
 Fox, controversially for that time, declared that this spirit – the “light of Christ” – is to be found in every human being, not just Christians.

-Overcome with joy at this revelation, Fox was anxious to spread the news and began to travel the country sharing his insights with anyone who would listen.
+Filled with joy and enthusiasm at this revelation, Fox was anxious to spread the news, and began to travel the country sharing his insights with anyone who would listen.
 He found many people – “seekers” as they were called – equally disillusioned with the state of things, who welcomed his message.
 In a very few years the scattered congregations of his followers that Fox left in his wake were organised into a network of “Meetings” (as congregations of Quakers are still called to this day).
 It was in 1652 that Fox’s message took on the nature of a mission, when he gained his first significant number of adherents during a visit to the Lake District and in particular the invaluable support and protection of the influential Fell family.
 Using their home as his centre of operations, Fox and his followers took their message around the country.

 In those days, however, failing to conform to the established order – whether the King’s or Cromwell’s – led to persecution and imprisonment.
 The Quakers however refused to compromise and proved impossible to suppress, developing a technique of stubborn but non-violent resistance to the abuse of power, which has been an example to all the ages since.
 Soon Quakers were introducing their beliefs to lands beyond the British Isles, from Russia to Barbados.
 One intrepid Quaker woman even obtained an audience with the Sultan of the Turkish empire!
 William Penn went so far as to establish a Quaker state in Pennsylvania which, during the seventy years or so that Quakers were able to retain control of it, was a beacon of enlightenment compared with the narrow-minded intolerance that still marked most of the Puritan colonies of New England at that time.
 The French writer Voltaire said that William Penn’s pact with the native people was the only treaty made between the white settlers and the American Indians that was never sworn to, and the only one that was never broken.

 The first thing to realise is that Quakerism is not about “faith” but about experience.
 Quakers are different from most other religions in having no “creed” – there is no list of beliefs that members must subscribe to.
 As far as we are concerned, issues such as the Trinity or the Virgin Birth are matters of opinion which you can believe or not as you please, but we tend to avoid fruitless speculation about things which nobody can know for certain.
-In any case these are not the matters we hold to be important: they do not affect our view of the world, or of our place and purpose in it.
+In any case these are not matters we feel to be important: they do not affect our view of the world, or of our place and purpose in it.
 What matters to us is the sort of person you are, and the way you live your life.

 The basis of Quakerism is simply that there is something within each of us which we call “that of God” or sometimes more simply, “The Light” or “The Spirit”.
 It is there in everyone, no matter how obscure it may appear, or difficult it may be to see it sometimes!
 We aim to find this in ourselves and act upon it, according to our highest vision, and also to remember always to look for it in others.
 The more we bring our lives consciously into the presence of the Light within us, the more we can experience the love and comfort, wisdom and guidance that comes with “living in The Light”.
 As Luke’s Gospel puts it, “the kingdom of God is within you”.